 Support before, during and after the exams

 For some children, despite never having seen these types of questions before, it just ‘clicks’.
-Tackling word searches and Sudoku can increase your child’s verbal reasoning skills; however in most cases exposure and practice is key.
+Tackling word searches and Sudoku can increase your child’s verbal reasoning skills; however, in most cases exposure and practice are key.

-We use traditional paper-based as well as online activities during our weekly exam preparation sessions so your child will have plenty of practice and preparation for verbal reasoning exams.
+We use traditional paper-based as well as online activities during our weekly 11 Plus tuition sessions so your child will have plenty of practice and preparation for verbal reasoning exams.
 Our members can also access online activities which are perfect for supporting home practice, as there are endless unique tests your child can have a go at!
-Meanwhile, their individualised weekly maths and English sessions will be developing their core maths and English skills to help them tackle all elements of the exams.
+Meanwhile, their individualised weekly maths and English tutoring sessions will be developing their core maths and English skills to help them tackle all elements of the exams.

 We are also dedicated to ensuring that children have the necessary skills and confidence to succeed in their new school.
 This is something we are hugely passionate about.